Ann's Blog

 be trimming back my gardens for winter soon.
 The perennial and annual

-flowers are all
+flowers are all beginning to show

 end of the season starkness.
 And I’ll only mow maybe one or at the most